Craft

 Analytics — View page view summaries, top pages, top FAQ searches, and unanswered search queries (Pro plan).

-Account — Check which account you are connected to (whoami), list all accessible accounts.
+Account — Check which account you are connected to and the connected client name (whoami).

 Languages — Add locales, duplicate all content from one language to another for quick localization.